sreinhardt/nagios-c-standards/c.rst

 Pointers and References
 --------------------
 Pointer and reference specifiers should always be attached to the left of a variable name.
-There are no exceptions to this going forward.

 .. code-block:: c